ingo-m/py-air-quality/README.md

 ## Part 2 - Show plots on other devices (optional)

-At this point, you are able to continuously measure the air particulate concentraion, and inspect the resulting plots, which are updated automatically.
+At this point, you are able to continuously measure the air particulate concentration, and inspect the resulting plots, which are updated automatically.
 If you would like to be able to easily view the most recent plots on other devices on your local network (another computer, or your phone) in a web browser, follow the next steps.